LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/ccomapartment-class.md

 ### <a name="return-value"></a>Valeur de retour

-Le nombre de verrous sur le thread.
+Nombre de verrous sur le thread.

 ##  <a name="lock"></a>  CComApartment::Lock